 Time & space

-Many posts are tagged with countries where the author is from or where the piece was made (
+Many posts are tagged with the country where the author is from or where the piece was made (

 Japan,